 CAMPAIGN SEEKS HELP TO HONOR NISEI VETERANS THROUGH MEMORIAL STAMP

 The World War II internment of Japanese Americans has been in the national spotlight after some politicians reacted to the recent terrorist attacks with suspicion of all Muslim immigrants, and even calls for new internments.
-In the wake of these events, three Nisei ladies from California are pushing for a US commemorative postage stamp featuring the National Japanese American Memorial to Patriotism During World War II.
+In the wake of these events, three Nisei women from California are pushing for a US commemorative postage stamp featuring the National Japanese American Memorial to Patriotism During World War II.
 The Memorial, located near Capitol Hill in Washington, D.C., tells the story of the internment and the 33,000 Japanese Americans who responded to wartime hysteria and prejudice against them by enlisting in the U.S. Army, and serving with great valor.
-JACL members are being asked to help in this revived effort.

 “If cartoon characters can get a postage stamp, we certainly can get a stamp that honors the inspiring story of these Americans, “ explained Fusa Takahashi, one of the campaign’s founders.
 “Many people don’t know the Nisei soldiers’ story.
 The government took away their rights and imprisoned them behind barbed wire fences, yet without hesitation, they stepped up to serve their country and became one of the most decorated units in history.”
 Her late husband, Kazuo Takahashi, was one of the Nisei who served in the US Military Intelligence Service during the war.
 “Nisei” is the Japanese word for the American-born children of immigrants from Japan.